05 October 2023

-There have been concerns regarding the supply of replacement batteries / cells for vaping products, in particular that the replacement products were not designed to replace the original batteries / cells in the vaping product but instead were originally risk assessed and designed for non-vaping product purposes.
+There have been concerns regarding the supply of replacement batteries / cells for vapes, in particular that the replacement products were not designed to replace the original batteries / cells in the vaping product but instead were originally risk assessed and designed for non-vaping product purposes.
 As these products are intended for higher-risk scenarios where the product is contained in or adjacent to the mouth, information is required as to whether the products are:

 - compatible regarding the electronic battery management system for the product

 - able to function under certain possible low-resistance circuit conditions

 OPPS has produced some posters and other materials on battery safety for vapes.